angeldzzz23/CourseAppServerApp/README.md

 # CourseAppServerApp
 Displaying a list of hashed post using alomfire and a remote server.
+This part of the https://ios-course.cornellappdev.com/chapters/7.-networking-ii-and-codable course.

 remote server Used (includes guide on how to use):